Digital-Team2021/CryptoSim/Documentation/Idea.md

 1. Providing an interactive homepage that show top five conies and trending news about it

-2. Login page that  allow to the user to register at the first time then the user can make a login.
+2. Login page that allow the user to login.

+3. Register page to allow the user to register at the first time.

-3. Wallet page that show your credit and coins.
+4. Wallet page that show your credit and coins.

-4. Market page that show the  fifty coins.
+5. Market page that show the  fifty coins.

-5. Trade page that show a dynamic details for each coins ,so you can buy and sell from it.
+6. Trade page that show a dynamic details for each coins ,so you can buy and sell from it.

-6. About us page that show  short details about our team
+7. About us page that show  short details about our team